King-Hash-Org/KingHashAggregator/docs/architecture.md

 ## Smart Contract
 The Smart Contract is broken down into several contracts.
 The Aggregator Contract is the single main entry point.
 It will route the Eth to various staking protocols and execute various strategies based on the input provided.

-And depending on the user's input, they may recieve Fungible Tokens (such as stETH, Share tokens) and Non-Fungible Tokens (Validator Nfts, Swell Nfts).
+And depending on the user's input, they may recieve Fungible Tokens (such as stETH, Share tokens) and Non-Fungible Tokens (Validator NFTs, Swell NFTs).
 If the user chooses fund related strategies, underlying assets can be re-invested, and all asset holdings will be govern by the DAO in their respective vault contracts.

 ![Contract Overview Diagram](./images/contractOverview.jpg)